BrotatoMods/Brotato-Item-Creator-WebApp/README.md

 Create an item to share your ideas on Discord.

-Built by Darkly77 in one evening, so the code isn't very pretty.
+Built by Darkly77 across a few evenings, so the code isn't very pretty.

 Uses [Vue.js](https://vuejs.org/).